 Yes, Spanish language instruction is provided for grades 1-8.

 How does the hot lunch program work?

-Our current hot lunch program is provided every day with two entrée choices daily.
+Our current hot lunch program is provided every day with a nutritious main entrée and selection from a salad bar.
 A calendar of hot lunch meals is provided one month in advance.
 Student orders are tallied on a daily basis.
 Lunch tickets are purchased and kept on file at school.
-The cost is $3.00. (current for 2017-2018 school year) per lunch per day.
+The cost is $3.00. (current for 2018-2019 school year) per lunch per day.

 SJE participates in the federal hot lunch program and offers free and reduced lunch to families with demonstrated financial needs.

 We offer chess club, Youth Choir, Brownies, Girl Scouts, Cub Scouts Forensics, Soccer K5-8, Futsal K5-4, Basketball, Track and girls Volleyball 5-8.
 Many of our students are a part of our Fuel Up to Play 60 team.
 We offer an instrumental Band program for students in grades 4 through 8, in conjunction with St. Mary in Hales Corners, and private pay piano lessons during the school day.
 Next year, for the first time, our students will have the opportunity to participate in National Junior Honor Society.